 Presenting as a fine orange powder, the turmeric plant has caught the attention of scientists for its potential as an anti-inflammatory agent.
 Long-standing informal research by pastoral healers into the therapeutic value of turmeric, however, has a significant head start on current scientific efforts; traditional Ayurvedic medicine and Indian cuisine have made use of the rhizome of the turmeric plant for thousands of years, in part due to its medicinal properties.
 Today, the scientific consensus on turmeric is still evolving because turmeric itself contains a handful of components, each of which needs to be investigated individually before turmeric itself can find its niche in treating patients.
 The potentially useful compounds in turmeric are called curcuminoids and these are the compounds on which scientists have primarily focused their inquiry.
 Curcuminoids are a diverse group, however.

 Of the curcuminoids, the most deeply investigated molecule is that which the entire class of chemicals is named after: curcumin.
 Curcumin has been proven to interact with a plethora of critical physiological molecules, including those associated with inflammation.
 These interactions with pro-inflammatory molecules serve as the primary basis for the potential of turmeric supplementation to treat Crohn’s disease, preventing the runaway inflammatory episodes characteristic of the condition.
-Patients who are seeking a complement to their current therapies for more complete symptom relief would therefore do well to learn more about curcumin and carefully follow research into its anti-inflammatory effects.
+Patients who are seeking a complement to their current therapies for more complete symptom relief would therefore do well to learn more about curcumin as well as the potentially more effective tetrahydrocurcumin.

 Curcumin’s Anti-Inflammatory Potential In Crohn’s